 Maureen O’Hara, the ravishing film actress of the 1940s and ’50s, was known as “the queen of Technicolor” because of her photogenic green eyes, flaming red hair and peaches-and-cream complexion.

 O’Hara started out in Hollywood as a leading lady and remained one in a period when the heroine was always subservient to the hero.
-A perfect match for legendary film superstar John Wayne, she came to epitomize the dauntless woman who resisted the Duke’s character to beguile him but then gradually, coquettishly allowed herself to fall in love.
+A perfect match for legendary film superstar John Wayne, she came to epitomize the dauntless woman who resisted the Duke’s character to beguile him, but then gradually, coquettishly allowed herself to fall in love.

 O’Hara made five films with Wayne: “The Quiet Man,” “Rio Grande,” “Wings of Eagles,” “McLintock!” and “Big Jake.”
 Although the two never had a romantic relationship, O’Hara considered Wayne her favorite leading man and a good friend.

-O’Hara also made five films with John Ford — “How Green Was My Valley,” “Rio Grande,” “The Quiet Man,” “Long Gray Line” and “Wings of Eagles.”
-O’Hara respected Ford, whom she called “Pappy,” and felt proud of her work with him, but conceded to The Times in 2004: “At times [we] wanted to punch him in the nose.
+O’Hara also made five films with director John Ford — “How Green Was My Valley,” “Rio Grande,” “The Quiet Man,” “Long Gray Line” and “Wings of Eagles.”
+O’Hara respected Ford, whom she called “Pappy,” and felt proud of her work with him, but she conceded to The Times in 2004: “At times [we] wanted to punch him in the nose.
 But Ford was a genius.
 He was talented, and intolerable.”